 hay and corn fields, pine forests with paths of pine

 The Preserve is open Daylight Hours Only .
 Look for Preserve sign at 32c Clarks Falls Road,

 near Pendleton Hill Road/Clarks Falls junction.

 Comfortable walking, no hills, no rocky climbs.
 See trail map and photos below.

 The geodetic map shows that this preserve is part

 HAYFIELD AT SAMUEL COTE PRESERVE

-Scan the code at right with your smart phone for link to the Town’s Map
+OR: Scan the code below with your smart phone for link to the Town’s Map

 SPALDING POND – VIEW ALONG THE RIVER ROAD TRAIL